Anthony Edwards (actor): Television and film

-It was Edwards' role as LTJG Nick "Goose" Bradshaw alongside Tom Cruise in the 1986 film Top Gun that brought his first widespread public acknowledgment.
+Edward's early film appearances included roles in Fast Times at Ridgemont High (1982), Revenge of the Nerds (1984), Gotcha!
+(1985) and The Sure Thing (1985).
+It was Edwards's role as LTJG Nick "Goose" Bradshaw alongside Tom Cruise in the 1986 film Top Gun that brought his first widespread public acknowledgement.
 His character, who died in an aviation accident, was among the most prominent and popular in the film.
 Scenes with him and his film family (played by Meg Ryan and Aaron and Adam Weis) were later reprised as flashbacks in the 2022 sequel Top Gun: Maverick.

+Edwards's roles following Top Gun included Revenge of the Nerds II: Nerds in Paradise (1987), Miracle Mile (1988), Downtown (1990), Pet Sematary Two (1992) and The Client (1994).
+He also had a recurring role on the TV series Northern Exposure from 1992 to 1993.

-Edwards' best-known role is as Dr. Mark Greene on the long-running TV series ER, from the series premiere in 1994 to the end of the eighth season in 2002.
+His best-known role is as Dr. Mark Greene on the long-running TV series ER, from the series premiere in 1994 to the end of the eighth season in 2002.
 The series also afforded Edwards his first opportunity to direct.
-Edwards' desire to pursue directing led to his request to be written out of the series.
+Edwards's desire to pursue directing led to his request to be written out of the series.
 He reportedly earned $35 million for three seasons on ER, which made him one of television's highest-paid actors.
 Edwards received four Primetime Emmy Award nominations for ER.
 He won a Golden Globe Award For Best Performance by an Actor-In a TV Series after being nominated four times and he has two Screen Actor's Guild Awards.
 In 2008, Edwards returned to ER to reprise his role as Dr. Greene (in flashback scenes, where he treats the dying son of character Catherine Banfield) for one episode during its 15th and final season.
 Following ER, he took some time to raise his children, appreciating the privilege that his ER salary provided.